kopernio/pytest-hoverfly-wrapper/README.md

 ### Cache responses to external services

 Adding the `setup_hoverfly` fixture will stand up a Hoverfly server instance running on port 8500.
-You can then use this as a proxy that saves responses to any requests make via the proxy.
+You can then use this as a proxy that saves the responses to any requests make via the proxy.
 If the test passes, the saved responses will be dumped to file, which will be used when the test runs again.

 ```python